Now that Labor Day is over, it’s time to start thinking about Fall soups and stews. Yup, the cooler days are coming here in the Northeast.

-This clam, haddock and scallop chowder makes good use of an y leftover fish from meals that you’ve had extra and froze for making chowder later.
+This clam, haddock and scallop chowder makes good use of those leftovers.

-I always have leftovers when we visit David’s Fish Market & Lobster in Salisbury MA!
-This is one of the best seafood markets around!
-No shortage of fish, clams, lobster, shrimp, you name it.
-I always purchase a pound of the frozen minced clams for making chowders.
+I went to David’s Fish Market & Lobster in Salisbury MA the other day!
+I purchased a pound container of fresh chopped clams.
+I just can’t go to David’s with getting some.
 They keep in the freezer, and are always handy when you want to make a chowder.
 There is no worries of getting fresh fish when shopping here…everything’s fresh, and there is loads of selection.

 This chowder can be made with all of the different fish, or any of them.
 The clam juice is better when made fresh, but I don’t always plan ahead.
 So I use Bar Harbor Clam Juice.
 It’s a good substitute for fresh when your in a pinch.